Pranjal264/SMLM_localizer/README.md

 # SMLM_localizer

-This is the Git repository for a program program I developed for image reconstruction in a STORM based super resolution microscope, as a part of my PhD
+This is the Git repository for a program I developed for image reconstruction in a STORM based super resolution microscope as a part of my PhD.

 ## Setting up